 |Communication (radar payload data downlink)||X-band 140 Mbits/s|

 The flexibility of the satellites facilitates imaging modes to be constantly evolved.
-Currently, the satellites operate in three primary modes called 'Strip Mode', 'Spot Mode' and 'Scan Mode' with each mode providing different output imaging capabilities depending on tasking and exploitation requirements, as detailed in the table.
+Currently, the satellites operate in five primary modes called 'Strip Mode', 'Spot Mode', 'Scan Mode', 'Spot Extended Area (SLEA) Mode' and 'Dwell Mode' with each mode providing different output imaging capabilities depending on tasking and exploitation requirements, as detailed in the table.